Taxation in Indiana: Unemployment taxes

 The Indiana State Unemployment Tax Act (SUTA) lays out the guidelines for Indiana businesses’ state unemployment tax.
-The majority of Indiana employers must pay quarterly SUTA contributions, unless the employer is a qualifying not-for-profit or they themselves are the government, at such point that employer can elect to reimburse the state at a time where their business has the means to do just that.
+The majority of Indiana employers must pay quarterly SUTA contributions, unless the employer is a qualifying not-for-profit or they themselves are the government, at such point that employer can elect to reimburse the state at a time when their business has the means to do just that.
 Those contributions and reimbursements go to a SUTA trust fund where those funds are only taken out for the payment of unemployment benefits to qualifying employees.
 Indiana has a wage base of $9,500 unlike the Federal wage base of $7,000.

 The rate for an Indiana company is set by the state for their first four years based on the industry they do business in, after such you are evaluated on a host of criteria such as former employees on unemployment.
 Most new employers in the state of Indiana start with a 2.5% unemployment tax rate unless your company is a construction company, successor company, or a government entity, at which point your tax rate is 2.53%, .5% to 9.4%, 1.6% respectively.

 Indiana employers are required to pay unemployment taxes for any year in which they have employees.